 Street party registration

-However, you may need to register with your local authority as a food business if you provide food on a regular and organised basis.
+You may need to register with your local authority as a food business if you provide food on a regular and organised basis.

 Licencing requirements are controlled by your Local Authority.
-You can read more on how to register your food business.
+You can read more on how to register your food business

 Selling food at a street party